grand-stack/grand-stack-starter/README.md

 The easiest way to get started with the GRANDstack Starter is to create a Neo4j Sandbox instance and use the `create-grandstack-app` command line tool.

-1. Create A Neo4j Sandbox Instance
+### 1. Create A Neo4j Sandbox Instance

-Neo4j Sandbox allows you to create a free hosted Neo4j instance private to you that can be used for development.
+[Neo4j Sandbox](https://neo4j.com/sandbox) allows you to create a free hosted Neo4j instance private to you that can be used for development.

 After singing in to Neo4j Sandbox, click the `+ New Project` button and select the "Blank Sandbox" option.
 In the next step we'll use the connection credentials from the "Connection details" tab to connect our GraphQL API to this Neo4j instance.

 ![Neo4j Sandbox connection details](img/neo4j-sandbox.png)

-2. Run the `create-grandstack-app` CLI
+### 2. Run the `create-grandstack-app` CLI

 ```
 npx create-grandstack-app myNewApp